hussainbinfazal/The-Fitness-club/README.md

 # 🏋️‍♂️ The Fitness Club

-A Modern, full-featured fitness club website built with Next.js, React, and Tailwind CSS.
+A Modern, full-featured Fitness club website built with Next.js, React, and Tailwind CSS.
 This project showcases a professional gym/fitness club platform with membership plans, trainer profiles, testimonials, contact forms, and more.

 ---